How To Help Someone With Bipolar Disorder?

 It can be challenging when you have a loved one that has been diagnosed with bipolar disorder.
 Especially, since it is a condition that affects many areas of the person’s life.
 Fortunately, there are some things that you can do to help.
 These are discussed below.

 Understand bipolar disorder

-To read more information on bipolar disorder, you can view our pages on bipolar disorder and getting help for bipolar disorder.
+To learn more about bipolar disorder, you can read our articles on bipolar disorder.

 Help them to feel supported

 A loved one with bipolar disorder can feel isolated sometimes, because they struggle with a condition that can be difficult for others to understand.
 Your attitude towards them can make a big difference.

 Show acceptance- They might be struggling with very negative thoughts or they might feel embarrassed after certain episodes.
 For this reason, it is important to show acceptance and remind them that they are loved and valued no matter what.

 Give validation- Their episodes might be something that is difficult for you to understand, but it is a real problem for them.
 Avoid saying things like “just snap out of it”.
 Acknowledge that this is a real problem for them with an attitude that is non-judgmental and non-critical.

 Be patient- During certain episodes, the person might be impulsive, aggressive or rude towards you.
 Do not feel discouraged if this happens.
 Learn to separate the person from the disorder, stay calm and continue to show your support.

 Encourage them to find support through a GP, psychiatrist or a therapist.
 If this involves your child who is under the age of consent, you can contact these services.
 You might: